-The University has installed CCTV in the Vale where images are recorded continuously and monitored from reception areas for security purposes.
+The University has installed CCTV in this Village/residence where images are recorded continuously.
 You must not tamper with this apparatus.

 The University complies with current government standards regarding CCTV use and under the provisions of the Data Protection Act 1998, if you wish to see an image(s) of yourself you need to submit a "subject access request" in writing to the Information Compliance Manager in Legal Services.